NitKami/CSI-Internship-2025/README.md

-# CSI Internship Journey (2025)
+# Celebal Summer Internship (2025)

-Welcome to the official repository for my work during the 8-week internship program with the Computer Society of India (CSI) in 2025.
-This repository is a complete collection of all the weekly assignments, projects, and skills I developed throughout the program.
+Welcome to the official repository for my work during the 8-week summer internship program at **Celebal Technologies**.
+This repository is a complete collection of all the weekly assignments, projects, and skills I developed throughout the program, referred to internally as the Celebal Summer Internship (CSI).

 ##  Internship Overview

 This intensive internship provided a structured, hands-on journey through the fundamentals of Python programming, data analysis, machine learning, and model deployment.
 Each week introduced a new concept, building upon the last, culminating in a final project that integrated these skills to solve a real-world problem.

 ---